shyper-org/Unishyper/README.md

-# Rust-ShyperOS Demo Version
+# Unishyper Demo Version

-Rust-ShyperOS is a research unikernel, targeting a scalable and predictable runtime for embedded devices.
+Unishyper is a research unikernel, targeting a scalable and predictable runtime for embedded devices.
 Unikernel means, you bundle your application directly with the kernel library, so that it can run without any installed operating system.

 ## Boards and Platforms

-Rust-ShyperOS  now supports following platforms.
+Unishyper  now supports following platforms.

 | MACHINE | ARCH                    | Description                             |
 |---------|-------------------------|-----------------------------------------|